 A student's absence will be excused if it is for the expressed purpose of observing a religious holy day.
-Parent's written request should be submitted to the attendance office prior to the absence.
-The student is counted as present in school according to state statute.
+Parent's written or emailed request should be submitted to the attendance office prior to the absence.

 Authorized School-Sponsored Activities